rorybennett/SCG-Sensor-Windows/README.md

 X-, Y-, and Z-acceleration, but not the norm, as this can be calculated from the logged data.
 All logged data is saved with a time stamp for future reference purposes.

+The data is logged in a .txt file using a csv-type format: timestamp,Ax,Ay,Az.

 # NB